-Other financial liabilities (including amounts due to Parent, and notes payable to Parent) are initially measured at fair value, net of transaction costs, and are subsequently measured at amortised cost using the effective interest method, as applicable based on the terms of the arrangement.
+Other financial liabilities (including notes payable to Parent and other payables) are initially measured at fair value, net of transaction costs, and are subsequently measured at amortised cost using the effective interest method, as applicable based on the terms of the arrangement.
 The carrying amounts of other financial liabilities approximate their fair value.